 Knowledgeable commentators forecast that at best the Liberals might take a handful of seats.
 Instead, they are now the official opposition.

-Here are some additional sound bite-ish answers, which I've used occasionally:
+Here are some additional sound bite-ish answers:

 "I am running because I want liberty.
 Voting for Democrats and Republicans is a lost cause; because both of them work to expand government and restrict liberty."